-All personal banking details will be stored confidentially and retained while the participant is actively involved in the study and participants' bank details will be stored for minimum of 5 years to align with local site financial policy.
+All personal banking details will be stored confidentially and retained while the participant is actively involved in the study and participants' bank details will be stored for minimum of 6 years to align with local site financial policy.

-Personal information such as your name, bank details and national insurance number may be shared with the Sheffield Teaching Hospitals NHS Foundation Trust finance team to process or verify your reimbursement payments.
+Personal information such as your name, bank details and national insurance number may be shared with the site finance team to process or verify your reimbursement payments.
 Financial auditors may also audit the records where this information is held.
 All confidential data will be stored according to the UK General Data Protection Regulation.

 Study visit number Visit type Amount

-Screening (including ultrasound if this is conducted) 1 Screening assessment £110 Payment Trigger 1 after screening complete
+Screening (including ultrasound if this is conducted) 1 Screening assessment £110 Payment Trigger 1 after screening complete at month end

 D-28 Vaccination £110

 Full completion of Diary £30

-D-21, D-14, Post- vaccine immunology, pre-challenge visits (as required) 2 Follow-up £90/visit Payment Trigger 2 after vaccine follow up visits
+D-21, D-14, Post- vaccine immunology, pre-challenge visits (as required) 2 Follow-up £90/visit Payment Trigger 2 after vaccine follow up visits at month end

 D0 Challenge visit 3 £110

 Days off work - 10 days 3 £150/day

+D 1- D14 Follow-up visits 3 £90/visit